TheWidlarzGroup/react-native-notificated/docs/docs/comprehensive-configuration/order-of-settings-overwriting.md

 - animationConfig
 - duration

-Can be set up for one single notification, when we initiate it.
-Some of them can be set up only here:
+Can be set up for one single notification when we initiate it.
+Some of them can be set only here:

 - description
 - title

-What make sens, because every notification should have it own reason. <br/>
+What makes sense, because every notification should have its reason. <br/>
-If we set some property here it has the highest level of importance (overwrites the same property in the Global range and Notification type range), but only for this single notification.
+If we set some property here, it has the highest level of importance (overwrites the same property in the Global range and Notification type range), but only for this single notification.

 ## Conclusion

-**In other words if president says something it affects all the people in the country.** <br/>
+**In other words if the President says something it affects all the people in the country.** <br/>
-But seriously, we can listen to him, but president of our town can easily challenge his opinion, and probably his words will be more valuable for us. <br/>
+But seriously, we can listen to him, but the president of our town can easily challenge his opinion, and probably his words will be more valuable for us. <br/>
-**If the president of our city will say something, that will affect all the people in the city (smaller range, higher attention).** <br/>
+**If the president of our city will say something, that will affect all the people in the city (smaller range, stronger attention).** <br/>
-But if our mother will challenge his opinion, he's just lost, same as president :) <br/>
+But if our mother will challenge his opinion, he's just lost, same as the President :) <br/>
-**Our mother probably can affect only us, but no one have higher attention in our opinion (ladies and gents, I HOPE SO!)**.
+**Our mother probably can affect only us, but no one has stronger attention in our opinion (ladies and gents, I HOPE SO!)**.